Impeachment of Alejandro Mayorkas

 On January 28, 2024, House Republicans indicated their intention to move forward with two articles of impeachment against Alejandro Mayorkas, the United States Secretary of Homeland Security, alleging "willful and systemic refusal to comply with the law" in regards to federal immigration laws and breach of the public trust.
 On January 31, Republicans on the House Homeland Security Committee approved the articles along party lines for referral to the full House.
 Mayorkas is the second Cabinet member in history, and first since Secretary of War William W. Belknap in 1876, to be impeached.

 A full House vote on February 6 to impeach failed to pass in a 214–216 vote, with four House Republicans joining the minority Democratic Party in voting against the impeachment resolution.
-Mayorkas was impeached in a second vote on February 13, on a 214–213 vote, with three House Republicans voting "no".
+Mayorkas was impeached in a second vote on February 13, on a 214–213 vote, with three House Republicans joining Democrats in voting against the impeachment resolution.

 On April 16, the articles of impeachment were delivered to the Senate.
 The next day, the Senate dismissed the accusations by agreeing to a point of order that the articles of impeachment did not comply with the United States Constitution because they did not "allege conduct that rises to the level of a high crime or misdemeanor".